nikhilweee/blog-jekyll/_posts/2018-04-25-getting-started-rnns-pytorch.md

 Once we get the outputs from the LSTM, the next step is to simply find out the most probable character for every character in the input sequence.
 This is usually done by computing a softmax over the set of all possible characters in the vocabulary.
 But wait, there's a catch (again).

+## 3. A note on dimensionality

-If we pass on an input of the shape `(seq_len, batch, embedding_dim)`, the outputs we get from the LSTM are of the size `(seq_len, batch, hidden_dim)`.
+PyTorch expects LSTM inputs to be a 3D input tensor of size `(seq_len, batch, embedding_dim)`, and returns an output tensor of the size `(seq_len, batch, hidden_dim)`.
 Notice that we have a problem here.
-We expect the output matrix to be of the size `(seq_len, batch, vocab_size)` in order to compute a softmax over all the possible characters in the vocabulary.
+For every character in the input, we expect the LSTM to output probabilities corresponding to every possible character in the vocabulary.
+This way we could simply choose the character with the highest probability to be the output corresponding to the given input. an output matrix of the size `(seq_len, batch, vocab_size)` in order to compute a softmax over all the possible characters in the vocabulary.
 How do we correct this?

 A simple solution is to use matrix multiply.
 Let's say the output from the LSTM is denoted by $$ x \in \mathbb{R}^H $$ where $$ H $$ is the `hidden_size`.
 The idea is to multiply $$ x $$ with another matrix $$ W $$ such that the resulting matrix $$ y = W \times x $$ is  If we matrix is $$ out $$, and the